andreigi/oliodigest/_posts/2021-12-23-No-Regrets-on-crypto-mistakes-and-successes.md

 I remember investing around 600 US dollars....
 That's it, out of that came hundreds of thousands.

-At first look, you have now a garbage collection of tokens.
+At first glance, you have now a garbage collection of tokens.
 Buuuut that's the problem...
 You see it as a negative (the trash tokens).
-You shouldn't; because out of the many trash tokens you have, you had hidden gems.
+You shouldn't; because out of the many trash tokens you have, **you had hidden gems**.
 You sold Dent which you had used for an expensive IVF procedure (an amount that will at least take two years of saving).
-You made eight years worth of salary in ETH from the thing you did in 2017.
-And some of your tokens may still turn out to be a sleeper.
-All that "hard work" in 2017 paid off well with just your ETH rewards.
+You made eight years worth of salary in ETH from less-than-three-months promotion of CrowdMachine in 2017.
+And some of your tokens may still turn out to be a sleeper (Update Nov.
+20, 2022: Sold all SONM tokens for a whopping 57x or $53k).
+All that "hard work" in 2017 ==paid off handsomely== with just your ETH rewards.
 Forget the others, although some still have moderately huge value.

-You can't win them all but believe me when I say there is no amount of freelancing work that could net you the amount you made in crypto in a year's time.
+You can't win them all but believe me when I say there is no amount of freelancing work that could net you the amount you made in crypto in a year's time (Update
+Nov.
+20, 2022: I made 5 years worth of freelance salary in one token dump).
 I chose the right path.
 Count your blessings, you still got lucky, no regrets.

 Annnnnd you can still bring back the Mintpal/Poloniex days of glorious altcoin trading, it's a skill you never lost.
 Just do it again.
 And do it fast in time for Bitcoin's second half of the bullrun.

-P.S.
-Remember that Bitfinex hack where in a case of bad timing, you sent all your Bitcoin to trade Monero?
+P.S. - Remember that Bitfinex hack where in a case of bad timing, you sent all your Bitcoin to trade Monero?
 You were lucky that you get to rebuild even with the haircut refund.
-I remember it was the worst of times, where I was considering to quit.
+I remember it was the worst of times, when I was considering to quit.